DanbisDev/NomicGPT/README.md

 4. Select the `repo` scope (to read repository contents)
 5. Generate the token and copy it
 6. Paste it as `GITHUB_TOKEN`

+## Key Features Explained

+### Smart Context Management
+- **Reply Chain Traversal**: When you reply to the bot, it walks up the reply chain to gather context
+- **Bidirectional History**: Includes both your messages and the bot's previous responses
+- **Minimum User Messages**: Ensures at least 6 user messages are included for rich context
+- **Mention Priority**: If you both mention and reply to the bot, reply context takes priority

+### Message Handling
+- **Automatic Splitting**: Long responses are split at natural boundaries (paragraphs, sentences)
+- **Discord Compliant**: All messages stay under the 2000 character limit
+- **Seamless Flow**: Multiple message chunks appear as a natural conversation

+### Rule Integration
+- **Live Sync**: Always uses the latest rules and scores from your GitHub repository
+- **Smart Citations**: Automatically converts rule references to clickable links
+- **Context Awareness**: Understands rule relationships and interactions

 ## Project Structure